 across.
 Everything happens in groups of three:

-3 petals, 3 small leafs under the flower, 3 much larger leafs further
+3 petals, 3 small leaves under the flower, 3 much larger leaves further

 below the flower.
 The pedals are pure white, but